coderofsalvation/jsongraph/README.md

 Dont think trees, think jsongraph, think graphmorphic applications.

-> NOTE: this module is based on [json-ref-lite](https://npmjs.org/packages/json-ref-lite).
+> NOTE #1: this module is based on [json-ref-lite](https://npmjs.org/packages/json-ref-lite).
 Use json-ref-lite if you just want to work with plain jsongraphs, without the dataflow runtime below.

+> NOTE #2: for server/clients sharing a restgraph see [ohmygraph](https://npmjs.org/packages/ohmygraph)

 ## Usage